DESCHABE/node-sonos-nfc/README.md

+forked from https://github.com/ryanolf/node-sonos-nfc, made several changes to work locally in my environment and some adjustments to fit to my needs.

-forked from https://github.com/ryanolf/node-sonos-nfc, the follwing introduction has not been changed:
+The follwing introduction has not been changed:

 # Install